LAN automation

 Scenario 2: You have a three-tier network and you want to LAN automate distribution- and access-layer switches.
 You already LAN automated the distribution layer.
 Later, you add access-layer switches to your network and you want to LAN automate these switches.
 Because the distribution switches are already LAN automated and links converted to Layer 3, Tier 1 switches cannot be used as the seed.
 You must choose distribution as the seed in this scenario.

-Multistep LAN Automation for Large Topologies: First Pass
+Multistep LAN automation for large topologies: First pass

 ![]() Note |

-N is less than or equal to 50 devices at a time.
-All switches in the group can be booted in parallel or in a staggered fashion.
-A fabric site can support up to 10 sequential LAN automation sessions. |
+N is 50 devices or fewer at a time.
+All switches in the group can be booted in parallel or in a staggered fashion. |

 During the second pass, two of the distribution switches act as seed devices to bring up the edge devices as new devices.
 All new devices in this session must connect directly to the two distribution switches that act as seed devices.
 Repeat this process for the remaining set of distribution switches, two at a time.